 In 1969, the Love Construction Company and WH Naylor merged to form Naylor Love.
 The new company could boast an impressive list of achievements, a formidable resource and skill base, and a reputation for top performance and fair dealing.

 This has been strengthened over the intervening years and continues today.
-We’ve steadily spread nationwide over the years, with offices today in Dunedin, Queenstown (established in 1985), Christchurch (1995), Auckland (2003), Hamilton (2004) and Wellington (2005).
+We’ve steadily spread nationwide over the years, with offices in Dunedin, Queenstown, Christchurch, Auckland, Hamilton, Wellington and Tauranga.